myurch/mock-rel/README.md

         }
     }
 }
-// create object to represent your new database const Manager = new DataBase({ schema })

-// if you want to control how deeply nested your rel object will be resolved, add this parameter.
-// by default, 'default_query_lvl' is 5
-const Manager = new DataBase({ schema, default_query_lvl: 3})
 ```

 The 'BACKREF' type lets the database know that this is a list of references from another model.